GDD-Nantes/FedShop/README.md

   * Batch(i)=Batch(i-1)+10 new vendors and 10 rating-sites
   * Compute the optimal source assignment for each query of the Workload over Batch(i)

 We finished this process with a federation of 200 different federation members.
-All information about Batch(i) are stored in ??.This overall workflow can be changed thanks to parameters declared in experiments/bsbm/config.yaml
+This overall workflow can be changed thanks to parameters declared in experiments/bsbm/config.yaml

 Please note:
 * The workflow is managed with the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 It allows the creation of reproducible and scalable data analyses.
 The snakemake files are located in experiments/bsbm/*.smk.
 * The generation of queries and the computation of optimal source assignments requires [Virtuoso](https://github.com/openlink/virtuoso-opensource)
 * The dataset generation is realized with many calls to [Watdiv](https://dsg.uwaterloo.ca/watdiv/).
 WatDiv is marginally updated and is available [here](https://github.com/mhoangvslev/watdiv/tree/e50cc38a28c79b73706ab3ee6f4d0340eedeee3f).
 It has been integrated into this github repository as a submodule.

-## Evaluate federated-query engines using FedShop
+## Evaluate federated-query engines using FedShop Runner

 As the number of federation members can be high, having a SPARQL endpoint per federation member becomes hard.
 We ingested all shops and rating-sites over a single Virtuoso server as Virtual Endpoints,i.e.,  each shop and rating-site has its own Virtual SPARQL endpoint.
 The different configurations relative to Batch(i) are available to configure a given federated-query engine.
 It is possible at this stage to run all FedShop Benchmark with [Kobe](https://github.com/semagrow/kobe).
 However, we also provide a benchmark runner based on Snakemake that is convenient for managing failures during the execution of the benchmark.